danielgyu/go-ecommerce/README.md

 //image

 # Highlight
-The intention of this project was to get a grasp of using grpc & protocol buffers, and implement them as microservices.
+The intention of this project was to get an understading of using grpc & protocol buffers, and implement them in a microservice architecture.
 The overall structure follows the API Gateway pattern, which knows which endpoint of the available microservices to call for a given request.
 Here's an example.

 1. `/order/purchase` endpoint is called when the user wants to buy all the stored products in the user's cart
 2. When the requst is made, the gateway service would first call `GetCredit` rpc call to the user service to get the user id and the user's current credit